Chris-B33/terminal-quest/README.md

 - 3D Model Viewer: Utilizes the @google/model-viewer library for 3D model rendering.

 ## Known Issues
-Does not work on mobile. <br>
+Does not work on mobile.
-GitHub preview seems to not load the model or the associated background image.